-The high resolution Digital Elevation Model (DEM) for Montauk, New York was developed by NGDC (Taylor et al., 2007) with a grid resolution of 1/3 arc-seconds and coverage from 287.4°E to 288.5°E and 40.6°N to 41.4°N (Figure 2).
-The deepest water depth covered by the domain is 118 meters and the highest topography elevation is 162.6 meters.
-The DEM for both B and Cgrids of the high resolution reference inundation model and the forecast model were extracted directly from the DEM developed by NGDC.
-The DEM for the A grid were obtained from a 9 arc-second grid resolution developed by NGDC for the NOAA Center for Tsunami Inundation Mapping Efforts (TIME).
-Sources for the 9 arc-second DEM was obtained from Smith Global 1 arc-minute bathymetry/topography grid, hydrographic survey data (done by National Ocean Service [NOS], Tsunami Warning and Mitigation program, National Geospatial-Intelligence Agency and international surveys), multi-beam data (NOS, Scripps Institution of Oceanography, University of Rhode Island, Woods Hole Oceanographic Institution, Lamont-Doherty Earth Observatory, U.S. Geological Survey and Center for Coastal and Ocean Mapping/Joint Hydrographic Center of the University of New Hampshire), bathymetric contour data (Instituto Nacional de Estadístifica Geographía e Informática), digital coastline data (NOAA Office of Ocean Resources Conservation and Assessment, Strategic Environmental Assessments Division) and bathymetric LIDAR data (Joint Airborne LIDAR Bathymetry Technical Center of Expertise, US Army Corps of Engineers).
-It should be noted that the 9 arc-second DEM does not contain topography.
+The high-resolution DEM for Montauk was developed by NGDC (Taylor et al., 2007) with a grid resolution of 1/3 arc sec and coverage from 287.4°E to 288.5°E and 40.6°N to 41.4°N (Figure 2).
+The deepest water depth covered by the domain is 118 m and the highest topography elevation is 162.6 m.
+The DEM for both B and C grids of the high-resolution reference inundation model and the forecast model was extracted directly from the DEM developed by NGDC.
+The DEM for the A grid was obtained from a 9-arc-sec grid resolution developed by NGDC for the NOAA Center for Tsunami Inundation Mapping Efforts (TIME).
+Sources for the 9-arc-sec DEM were obtained from a Smith Global 1-arc-min bathymetry/topography grid, hydrographic survey data (done by National Ocean Service [NOS], Tsunami Warning and Mitigation program, National Geospatial-Intelligence Agency and international surveys), multibeam data (NOS, Scripps Institution of Oceanography, University of Rhode Island, Woods Hole Oceanographic Institution, Lamont-Doherty Earth Observatory, U.S. Geological Survey and Center for Coastal and Ocean Mapping/Joint Hydrographic Center of the University of New Hampshire), bathymetric contour data (Instituto Nacional de Estadístifica Geographía e Informática), digital coastline data (NOAA Office of Ocean Resources Conservation and Assessment, Strategic Environmental Assessments Division) and bathymetric LIDAR data (Joint Airborne LIDAR Bathymetry Technical Center of Expertise, US Army Corps of Engineers).
+It should be noted that the 9-arc-sec DEM does not contain topography.

 From these two data sources, the nested grids for the forecast and reference models were generated.
 The extent and grid resolution selected for the reference grid is shown in Table 1.
 The plots of the nested grid are shown in Figures 3 and 4.
-The forecast model, which is used for tsunami forecasting during an event, is an optimized version of the high resolution reference model.
-It is designed so that it can quickly provide 4 hours of simulated tsunami wave characteristics which includes time series at the warning point.
-Several grid versions were tested in an attempt to be able to simulate 4 hours of tsunami waves in approximately 10 CPU minutes or less.
+The forecast model, which is used for tsunami forecasting during an event, is an optimized version of the high-resolution reference model.
+It is designed so that it can quickly provide 4 hr of simulated tsunami wave characteristics which includes time series at the warning point.
+Several grid versions were tested in an attempt to be able to simulate 4 hr of tsunami waves in ~10 min CPU time or less.
 A quantitative method to assess the "goodness-of-fit" between the reference and optimized warning points time series, the root-mean-square (rms) difference, was computed.
-An optimized set of grids satisfied the goal of <10 min CPU time, their resemblance to the reference simulation was unsatisfactory, as judged visually and/or by rms difference.
+An optimized set of grids satisfied the goal of <10 min CPU time, but their resemblance to the reference simulation was unsatisfactory, as judged visually and/or by rms difference.
 The ultimate solution in this case proved to be maintaining the A and B grid extents of the reference grid with reduced resolution (48 and 18 arc sec, respectively) for the forecast model, and a cropped version of the reference C grid, also with reduced resolution (6 arc sec).
-The selected warning point is at 288.0399967°E, 41.04833294°N (Figure 3c and 4c) which is located near the tide gauge.
-The water depth of the DEM at this point is 5.31 meters.
+The selected warning point, 288.0399967°E, 41.04833294°N (Figure 3c and 4c), is located near the tide gauge.
+The water depth of the DEM at this point is 5.31 m.